papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 ### Name

 The test name in Zombienet is derived from the filename by removing any leading numeric characters before the first hyphen.
-For example, a file named “0001-zombienet-test.zndsl” will result in a test name of "zombienet-test" which will be displayed in the test runner’s report output.
+For example, a file named “0001-zombienet-test.zndsl” will result in a test name of "zombienet-test" which will be displayed in the test report output of the runner.

 ### Structure